-It's gluten free and vegan - unless you are using honey for additional sweetness.
+It's gluten-free and vegan - unless you are using honey for additional sweetness.

 You only need one ingredient to make this easy almond butter recipe!
 However, you can add other flavoring options like cinnamon, vanilla, and maple syrup if you wish to have something sweeter.

 Be sure to buy unsalted, raw almonds.
-I like to freshly roast them at home because it helps bring out the natural oils right before blending.
+I like to roast them freshly at home because it helps bring out the natural oils right before blending.
 Therefore, no additional oil is needed.

 Before you start blending your roasted almond, don't forget to allow them to cool.
-Otherwise, you will create too much steam in your blender and it will affect the consistency.
+Otherwise, you will create too much steam in your blender, and it will affect the consistency.

-Almond butter Nutrition Benefits
+Almond Butter Nutrition Benefits